DFE-Digital/architecture/standards/technical-standards.md

 The architecture team are co-ordinating the creation of technical standards in DfE.
 The following list shows proposed technical standards - derived from the [Technology Reference Model](https://educationgovuk.sharepoint.com/:f:/r/sites/gp/WorkplaceDocuments/Reference%20architecture/Technology%20Reference%20Model) and grouped by component - and who owns them.

 We're working with these owners and teams to prioritise creation of the standards that will provide the most value to both delivery teams and DfE.
-The ones actively being working on are in **bold**.
+The ones actively being worked on are in **bold**.
 As standards are agreed and published, they will be updated on this page.

 **Accepted products**